-3.1.1 At any time for Year 3 to 6 (and beyond), any Party should initiate discussions with another Party regarding Outages as and when they become known.

-3.1.2 For Year 3 and beyond the main driver for Outage Proposals will be from the Initial Outage Plan.
-STCP 16-1, Section 4.4 includes more detail on co-ordination and the method for ensuring the Provisional Outage Plan is available at the start of Year 2 discuss and agree, The Company and TO will endeavour to resolve these issues as soon as reasonably practicable.

-3.1.3 When a TO has indicative dates for Outage Proposals, that TO shall propose such dates to The Company and update their Outage Proposal accordingly.
-The Company shall then update The Company Outage database as appropriate.

-3.1.4 The Company shall take no longer than 8 weeks to review outages relating to new or modified connection applications and respond to the relevant TO.
-If there are issues to
+- 3.1.1 At any time for Year 3 to 6 (and beyond), any Party shall initiate discussions with another Party regarding Outages as and when they become known. - 3.1.2 For Year 3 and beyond the main driver for Outage Proposals will be from the Initial Outage Plan.
+STCP 16-1, Section 4.4 includes more detail on co-ordination and the method for ensuring the Provisional Outage Plan is available at the start of Year 2 - 3.1.3 When a TO has indicative dates for Outage Proposals, that TO shall propose such dates to The Company and update their Outage Proposal accordingly.
+The Company shall then update The Company Outage database as appropriate. - 3.1.4 The Company shall take no longer than 8 weeks to review outages relating to new or modified connection applications and respond to the relevant TO.
+If there are

-3.1.5 If and when The Company determines that an Outage Proposal is not viable, The Company shall discuss the alternatives with the relevant TO(s).
-This process should follow that detailed in STCP 16-1, Section 4.4

-3.1.6 In week 6 each year the Initial Outage Plan for Year 3 shall become the Provisional Outage Plan for Year 2 and each Outage Plan beyond Year 3 to 6 (and beyond) will similarly be rolled forward.
+- issues to discuss and agree, The Company and the TO will endeavour to resolve these issues as soon as reasonably practicable. - 3.1.5 If and when The Company determines that an Outage Proposal is not viable, The Company shall discuss the alternatives with the relevant TO(s).
+This process should follow that detailed in STCP 16-1, Section 4.4 - 3.1.6 In week 6 each year the Initial Outage Plan for Year 3 shall become the Provisional Outage Plan for Year 2 and each Outage Plan beyond Year 3 to 6 (and beyond) will similarly be rolled forward.